oak-network/contracts/docs/src/src/interfaces/ICampaignInfo.sol/interface.ICampaignInfo.md

 ### getTotalRaisedAmount

-Retrieves the total amount raised in the campaign.
+Retrieves the total amount raised across non-cancelled treasuries.

+This excludes cancelled treasuries and is affected by refunds.

 ```solidity